subshell/o-neko/CONTRIBUTING.md

 pull request please:

 * See whether a similar issue has already been worked on or is currently being worked on, to prevent duplicated effort.
 * Fork the O-Neko repository and checkout a new branch for your changes.
+Follow our [dev environment setup guide](./DEV_ENVIRONMENT.md) in case you need help setting up your development environment.
 * Create your changes.
 Ideally you make sure to include appropriate test cases.
 * Test your changes and make sure the backend and frontend are behaving as expected.
 * Commit your changes.
 While we don't enforce a template for commit messages yet, we're fans of